freebasic/fbfrog/readme.txt

   to pass it on to lexLoadC() because any issues with the loaded file should be reported in the context of that file, not the code that caused that file to be #included.
 It makes sense though for "inline code", such as pre-#defines and -removematch...
-- Need some way to easily pass tk locations on to AST nodes, perhaps astNewFromTK() or similar that copies over the location automatically
 - Need some high-level way to combine locations into one, etc. which is currently done manually in hParseArgs() at least
 - Need better error messages for things like "missing ';' to finish declaration"